deuxfleurs-org/garage/doc/book/operations/layout.md

   a11c7cf18af29737  node4  63 (0 new)        1000.0 MB  246.1 MB (24.6%)
   TOTAL                    256 (256 unique)  2.0 GB     1000.0 MB (50.0%)
 ```

+As we can see, the node that was moved to `dc3` (node4) is only used at 25% (approximatively),
+whereas the node that was already in `dc3` (node3) is used at 75%.

+This can be explained by the following:

+- node1 will now be the only node remaining in `dc1`, thus it has to store all
+  of the data in the cluster.
+Since it was storing only half of it before, it has
+  to retrieve the other half from other nodes in the cluster.

+- The data which it does not have is entirely stored by the other node that was
+  in `dc1` and that is now in `dc3` (node4).
+There is also a copy of it on node2
+  and node3 since both these nodes have a copy of everything.

+- node3 and node4 are the two nodes that will now be in a datacenter that is
+ under-utilized (`dc3`), this means that those are the two candidates from which
+ data can be removed to be moved to node1.

+- Garage will move data in equal proportions from all possible sources, in this
+  case it means that it will tranfer 25% of the entire data set from node3 to
+  node1 and another 25% from node4 to node1.

+This explains why node3 ends with 75% utilization (100% from before minus 25%
+that is moved to node1), and node4 ends with 25% (50% from before minus 25%
+that is moved to node1).

+This illustrates another principle of the layout computation: **if there is a
+choice in moving data out of some nodes, then all links between pairs of nodes
+are used in equal proportions** (this is approximately true, there is
+randomness in the algorihtm to achieve this so there might be some small
+fluctuations, as we see above).